lefeng96/oyasumi/README.md

-# DiscordBot
+# Lightning

-A bot written in Java for Discord.
+A bot written in JavaScript for Discord.